ixydo/gpg-smartcard-automation/README.md

     sudo zpool export POOL_NAME

+## Expired key renewals

+If you're managing multiple smartcards you'll need to follow these steps for each smartcard.

+1. Ensure you're working from a clean slate

+        gpgconf --kill gpg-agent scdaemon
+        ps -ef | grep gpg

+2. Set up your working environment

+        export GNUPGHOME=/path/to/gpg/conf/path

+3. Get the primary key ID

+        gpg --card-status

+4. Start GPG key editing

+        gpg --edit-key $PRIMARY_KEY

+5. Select the keys you want to update

+        gpg> key 1
+        gpg> key 4
+        gpg> key 5

+6. Update expiry on the keys

+        gpg> expire
+        ...

+7. Save and exit

+        gpg> save

+8. Export the new subkey shadows

+        for key in $subkey1 $subkey2 $subkey3; do
+          gpg --export-secret-subkeys --export-options export-minimal --armor $key > $key.shadow done

+    Note that the inspected exports will appear to contain the primary key, however GnuPG essentially supports this `--export-secret-subkeys` as an extension to the PGP standard, and the primary key in these exports has been rendered unusable.

+9. Export the new public keys

+        gpg --export --export-options export-minimal --armor $PRIMARY_KEY > $GNUPGHOME/keys.pub

+10. Transfer the exported `*.shadow` files to your main systems and `gpg --import` the ones relevant to the smartcard you use on that device.

 ## <a name=to-do />To do

 - Manage key expiry extention.
 As of GPG 2.1 only master key expiry can be